wp-plugins/tdo-mini-forms/Readme.txt

 * Import and Export form configurations
 * Put a form in your sidebar using a widget for your Theme.
 * Submit pages instead of posts.
+* Submit posts with alternative permalinks (great for link sites)
 * Simple Question and/or Image Captcha.
 * Add Custom Fields to your Forms.
 * QuickTags support for Forms.